stephenbinns/handshake/README.md

 ```

+Preconditions required you to at least provide a value to validate but also will take a name for the attribute

+`precondition('foo','myFoo') // value is 'foo' argument name is 'myFoo'`

+The argument name is used in the default error messages.

 It is suggested that you handle these exceptions in a sensible way, for example
 on the server logging them or on the browser using an alert (in development) or
 alternate means in a production environment.